oroinc/crm/src/Oro/Bundle/AccountBundle/Resources/doc/api/account.md

 #### get_subresource

-Retrieve the record of the user who is the owner of a specific lead record.
+Retrieve a record of the user who is the owner of a specific lead record.

 #### get_relationship